-The United States Small Business Administration - or the SBA - is a federal agency tasked with supporting to entrepreneurs and small businesses.
-The agency helps business owners start, upkeep and grow their business by connecting them with lenders and providing area-specific financial assistance.
+The U.S. Small Business Administration - or the SBA - is a federal agency tasked with supporting to entrepreneurs and small businesses.
+The agency helps business owners start, upkeep, and grow their businesses by connecting them with lenders and providing area-specific financial assistance.

 SBA Loans are meant to provide additional support to entrepreneurs and are made through partnering lenders, banks, and credit unions.
 The SBA provides a government-backed guarantee on a portion of the loan enhanced under the Recovery Act and the Small Business Jobs Act.
 All necessary SBA Loan forms can be found by choosing an applicable program and browsing the links below for the SBA loan documents specific to your particular case.

 You may file a variety of Small Business Administration Forms to start, purchase, or expand your business.
 Additionally, you will be able to manage your expenses better, fund long-term assets, equipment, and facilities, and hire new employees.
 In current economic circumstances, loans that allow small businesses to revitalize their activities and even survive are widely used by thousands of companies all over the country.

 The documents you see in our guide will help you to know more about the SBA loan application process and the eligibility requirements your business must comply with to qualify for a much-needed loan.
 Learn how to fill out loan documentation, request the release from future loan payments, and build a secure and respectful relationship with the SBA-approved lender to minimize the risk of nonpayment and harassment.

 SBA Forms and SBA Publications play a key role in accessing small business loans and financial support as well as starting and managing your own business.
 Printable and fillable PDF versions of most Small Business Administration Forms are available for download below - some are complete with step-by-step instructions and filing tips.
 Search the latest forms by program and use Adobe Acrobat Reader - a free software application - to view and fill in the downloaded files.